vegaprotocol/documentation/docs/releases/overview.md

 ## Pre-release version 0.74 | 2024-01-24
 This version was released to the Vega testnet on 24 January 2024.

-This pre-release contains several new features for the Palazzo milestone, including isolated margin, batch proposals, Ethereum RPC and EVM based data sources and a new mark price and price for perps funding TWAP methodology.
+This pre-release contains several new features for the Palazzo milestone, including batch proposals, Ethereum RPC and EVM based data sources and a new mark price and price for perps funding TWAP methodology.

 ### Breaking changes